 If your import failed, please, click See details at the top of your Catalog → Products page:

-In the Error details field of the opened pop-up window you will see error messages that help understand what has caused the problem with import.
+In the Error details field of the opened pop-up window, you will see error messages that help understand what has caused the problem with import.
+Here is a list of example error messages that you may encounter with solutions to them:

 Below you can find answers to some frequent questions that occur during Ecwid CSV import.

-I have a file that a supplier gave me/a file from my store on another platform.
+I have a file that a supplier gave me (or a file from my store on another platform).
 Can I import it into my Ecwid store right away?

 No, first you should set up your file according to the Ecwid CSV file format.
-This way Ecwid will recognise your data correctly.
-You can do it using a spreadsheet (e.g. LibreOffice or Google Sheets) or a text editor and then save your file as CSV.
+This way Ecwid will recognize your data correctly.
+You can do it using a spreadsheet (e.g. LibreOffice, Google Sheets, or Excel) or a text editor and then save your file as CSV.

 Can I import an XML or XLS file into my Ecwid store?